| You are here: Sri Vaishnava Home Page : Bhakti List : Archives : April 2002 |

 attracted by the high degree of aananda experienced in this

-sAkshAtkAram of this meditation> and get stagnated without
+sAkshAtkAram and get stagnated without

 proceeding onto bhakti-yoga.
 These yogis proceed to kaivalya